martinsbash/martinsbash/README.md

 ## Background

 I came to engineering from finance, and both sides still inform the work.
 The finance background is where I learned to think about risk, precision, and compounding, which translates more directly to AI reliability than I expected going in.
 On projects with Outlier I work as an Oracle-tier benchmark engineer and reviewer, evaluating AI training data and model outputs for quality, reasoning, and failure modes.
-That research is where the patterns in `claude-skills` came from: reviews surface the same categories of failure repeatedly, and the skills exist because I needed a way to catch them systematically.
-Alongside the research, I co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency, and run [WavesofAfro](https://www.instagram.com/wavesofafro), a clothing brand relaunching later this year.
-The tooling I publish started as something one of these workflows needed.
+That research is where the patterns in `claude-skills` came from: reviews surface the same categories of failure repeatedly, and the skills exist because I needed a way to catch them systematically

 ---